The First Step to Alcohol Recovery, Is a Alcohol Detox Program

 - Excessive sweating

 - Nausea and vomiting

 Physical alcohol withdrawal symptoms may begin as soon as a few hours after the last consumption of alcohol.
 Severe symptoms can last up to to 72 hours.

 There is a more serious side effect known as delirium tremens or the DTs that some people experience when they discontinue alcohol use.
 The DTs are periods of hallucinations, confusion and disorientation.
-If an individual develops delirium tremens and the condition goes untreated it could be fatal.
+Moreover, if an individual develops delirium tremens and the condition goes untreated it could be fatal.

 Different Methods Available for Alcohol Detoxification